redbubble/pairing-exercises/fullstack/ruby/price_calculator/README.md

 a file of product base prices (`base-prices.json`), and several example carts (`cart-%d.json`).
 The price calculator program will need both a base prices file and a cart file.

+### Schemas

+JSON schemas for the test data can be found in the [functional-requirements](../../functional-requirements) folder.
+These are provided for reference/documentation purposes only.
+You will not be required to use them or integrate them, and they are not used at all by the existing code.
+They're just here in case you find them helpful, and can be safely ignored if you don't.